Integritas in Omnibus - Integrity in All Things

 - Participate in service opportunities

 - Study religious leaders and Biblical heroes

 - Learn about the differences and similarities of work religions

 While the school is non-denominational, our founders felt it was important it be grounded in Christian principles.
 In doing so, the school focuses on teaching values and helping students to grow in spirit.

 Available for Grade 1-4 students, the Haven is a place and time for students to practice their faiths and explore avenues of growth.
-It is available during various lunch and recess times for students in Grades 1-4.
-The Haven is facilitated by the religion teacher, who developed this unique program.
-With a special, designated area withing the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect, and pray about those matters which are weighing on their hearts or which are moments for celebration.
+It's facilitated by the religion teacher, who developed this unique program.
+With a special, designated area within the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect, and pray about those matters which are weighing on their hearts or which are moments for celebration.
 It is a physical space with the appropriate sacred items for students to practice rituals such as prayer.

 - Contemplative activities

 - Design and implementation of spiritual services for chapel

 - Awareness of environmental issues with appropriate action taken